-11. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS
+10. SUPPLEMENTAL DISCLOSURE WITH RESPECT TO CASH FLOWS

 Investing and financing activities that do not have a direct impact on current cash flows are excluded from the statements of cash flows.
-During the years ended September 30, 2019 and 2018, the following non-cash transactions were excluded from the statements of cash flows:
+During the three months ended December 31, 2019 and 2018, the following non-cash transactions were excluded from the statements of cash flows:

-2019 2018 Reclassification on exercise of finder's warrants to share capital from contributed reserves \$ - \$ 462 Fair value of common shares issued for exploration and evaluation assets \$ 79,500 \$ 288,500 Accounts receivable from Kore Mining Ltd. forgiven in exchange for 50% interest in Gemini \$ 21,751 \$ - Marketable securities included in due to Dedicated Mining Technology Inc. \$ 181,252 \$ 181,252 Fair value of marketable securities received to reimburse option payments made for exploration and evaluation assets \$ 19,000 \$ - Non-cash adjustment of market value of marketable securities received on consent shares returned by Dedicated Mining Technology Inc. Fair value of marketable securities received on option of exploration \$ 38,020 \$ - and evaluation assets \$ 86,407 \$ 32,000 Fair value of finder's warrants issued as share issue costs on private placement \$ 1,400 \$ - Fair value of marketable securities received on sale of Golden Arrow \$ 350,000 \$ -
+2019 2018 Fair value of common shares issued for exploration and evaluation assets \$ 29,250 \$ 14,000 Fair value of common shares to be issued for exploration and evaluation assets included in accounts payable and accrued liabilities \$ - \$ 31,500 Fair value of marketable securities received to reimburse option payments made for exploration and evaluation assets \$ 11,250 \$ - Non-cash adjustment of market value of marketable securities received , on consent shares returned by Dedicated Mining Technology Inc. \$ - \$ 38,020 Property acquisition costs included in accounts payable and accrued · , - liabilities \$ \$ 6,815 Reclassification of Golden Arrow reclamation bonds and right of way - - -, to receivables \$ \$ 31,689

-12. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS